-Largo Magnanapoli is a small square with a roundabout in the middle.
-It is located at the end of the Via Nazionale in Rome.
-Attractions around the square are the Villa Aldobrandini, the Santa Caterina di Siena Church and the Torre delle Milizie.
+Largo Magnanapoli is a small square with one of the few roundabouts in the center of Rome.
+It is located at the end of the Via Nazionale.
+Attractions surrounding the square are the Villa Aldobrandini, the Santa Caterina di Siena Church and the Torre delle Milizie.

 Largo Magnanapoli Rome